Male Hair Transplant

 Male hair restoration

-The most effective solution for male pattern baldness is a combination of medical treatment for maintenance of one’s current hair and hair transplant surgery to replace lost follicles.
+The most effective solution for male pattern baldness is a combination of medical treatment for the maintenance of one’s current hair and hair transplant surgery to replace lost follicles.
 There are many hair transplant techniques available, but they all involve moving hair from one area of the head (the donor area) to an area of baldness.
 Men who suffer from male pattern baldness typically have hair on the sides or back of the head that never falls out.
 This donor hair is used to repopulate balding areas of the head.

 When performed correctly, transplanted hair should remain in place indefinitely, making hair transplantation a permanent solution to male pattern baldness.
 A skilled surgeon who specializes in hair transplant surgery will be able to implant the hair so that it blends naturally with the surrounding area and fits with the patient’s natural hairline and hair density.